Ingredients

 - Preheat oven to 350℉.

-- In a large bowl, combine all ingredients and mix well. *If your peanut butter is solid at room temperature, heat it for 10-15 seconds to make it a more drizzly consistency before adding to the mix.
+- In a large bowl, combine all ingredients and mix well.
+If your peanut butter is solid at room temperature, heat it for 10-15 seconds to make it a more drizzly consistency before adding it to the mix.

-- Line a 9×9 inch baking dish or pan with parchment paper.
+- Line a 9×9-inch baking dish or pan with parchment paper.
 This makes it much easier to remove the bars from your dish once baked.

-- Transfer the mixture to the prepared dish or pan.
-Very firmly press the mixture into the pan in an even layer — the firmer you press, the better the bars will stick together.
-If you’re using chocolate chips, sprinkle them on top, then press them down into the bars.
+- Very firmly press the mixture into the pan in an even layer.
+The firmer you press, the better the bars will stick together.

 - Bake for 15-17 minutes or until the center is baked through and the edges are just starting to brown.
 Start checking at 14 minutes, as all ovens are different.